This is an introduction to WANIC Special Services with Barb Beck.

 WANIC is a preparatory career and technical education school designed to prepare students for employment and post-secondary training and is not designed, by definition, to serve as an exploratory program.
 WANIC has established the following guidelines to promote communication and processes that streamline the availability of service to students with special needs in their preparation for a career and technical education.
 The guidelines are also designed to enhance each student’s success.

 2. Each school district or high school will designate a special education/needs person to act as the contact person for the Skill Center regarding issues/needs relating to special education/needs students from the sending high school or district.
 The WANIC Special Education Liaison /or designee will serve as the Skill Center contact person(s).
+Each school's Career Specialist will review and approve students for registration with WANIC courses.

 3. All Skill Center students must be able to demonstrate safe working behaviors and habits as evidenced by passing program related safety assessments and instructor observations.